gabrielemaffoni/waste/README.md

 ### Push notificatin
 Still Firebase, I'm using firebase functions

+# FAQ

 ## Why is this code so messy?
 I am a rookie developer.
 My profession is UX designer, developing is just a hobby for me.
 Hence, it is messy and I'll try to clean it up.
 But if you want to contribute, feel free to do it!

 ## Is ther any documentation?
 YES! go in the wiki and you will find it ;)

+## Do you have any logo or what?
+Yes I do.
+I was helped by my friend [Andrea Gaspari](https://www.behance.net/andreagaspari) and we created the corporate.
+I am going to update it from time to time, but everything available so fare is in [graphic-assets](https://github.com/gabrielemaffoni/waste/tree/master/graphic-assets).

+## How about the app?
+Any UX study?
+Of course, I'm a UX designer.
+[Here](https://sketch.cloud/s/YjPbM)'s the sketch file I will always update.
+You can use it as library, so you can see the updates from time to time!